 - Pain medication can be given for those dogs who need it, but most don’t.

-- Stitches will need to be removed after about seven to 10 days, depending on the type of stitch material used.
-Your veterinarian will give you details about how to check that the incision is healing, and when to come back in for this final detail.
+- Stitches will need to be removed after about seven to ten days, depending on the type of stitch material used.
+Your vet will give you details about how to check that the incision is healing and when to come back in for this final detail.
 Some modern stitches fall out on their own after a certain amount of time.

 - Some dogs cough after surgery because the anesthesia tube, which is put down the throat, can cause irritation.
 Don’t worry unless it last more than a couple of days; after that, call your vet.

 - Your dog may want to play as she starts to feel better, but try to restrict physical activity until she has recovered.
 Your vet can advise you on when it is okay to let your dog exercise again.

 - If she keeps licking the stitches, pop an Elizabethan collar — “cone of shame” — around her neck.